PramodPayoSoftech/LISIntegration/LisTestClient/README.md

-# LIS Test Client
+# LIS Test Client - ASTM Protocol

-A test client for the LIS Integration application.
-This console application simulates a Laboratory Information System (LIS) sending data to the TCP listener.
+A test client for the LIS Integration application that communicates using the ASTM protocol.
+This console application simulates a Laboratory Information System (LIS) sending data in ASTM format to the TCP listener.

+## About ASTM Protocol

+ASTM E1381/E1394 is a standard protocol used for interfacing laboratory instruments to information systems.
+The protocol defines:

+- A session layer for establishing communication
+- A message structure for sending laboratory data
+- Error detection and recovery mechanisms

+This test client implements the basic ASTM communication protocol:

+1. Session establishment with ENQ character
+2. Data transfer in framed messages with checksums
+3. Session termination with EOT character

 ## Features

-- Send test messages to verify the LIS Integration application works
+- Send test messages using proper ASTM protocol format
-- Send simple text messages or sample HL7-like LIS messages
+- Send simple ASTM messages or comprehensive laboratory results
-- Send multiple messages with configurable delay
+- Send multiple ASTM messages with configurable delay
-- Send custom messages
+- Send custom messages formatted as ASTM records

 ## Usage